 margaret golden, Ed.d, forum program director

-Margaret will join Millennium full-time in August to coordinate the design, implementation and distribution partners for the Forum Program.
+Margaret joined Millennium in the Summer of 2018 and leads its professional development program, Forum.
 Since 2005, Margaret has been a facilitator for the Center for Courage and Renewal and has recently been directing their “Leading Together” Program for Educators.
 During that time, she worked closely with Parker J. Palmer to bring his wisdom into educational and certification programs (“Courage to Teach” and Courage to Lead") for coaches and educators around the world.
 Margaret is a Professor Emerita of Education and Director of the Courage to Teach program at Dominican University, where she has actively pursued her passion for educational equity and the study of social-emotional development and spirituality in children and adults.
 Margaret received both a Masters in Educational Administration, and a EdD in Educational Psychology from UC Berkeley.

 Daniel Rechtschaffen, MFT - Director of mindful education

 Daniel is one of the premier leaders in field of mindful education in the US.
 He is author of “The Way of Mindful Education” and “The Mindful Education Workbook”.
 He is the founding director of Mindful Education, which hosts online courses, consulting, and the largest annual conference on mindfulness for educators.
 He is a co-founder of the year-long Transformative Educational Leadership program with Linda Lantieri and featuring Dan Siegel, Daniel Goleman and others.
 Daniel is an active partner with Millennium, advising on curriculum design, moderating Forums, training other moderators, coordinating partners, and guiding Forum distribution through his network of 7,000 mindful educators.